 Add everything to a blender and press go!

-Start with 1 cup of coconut or soy milk and add more as needed (depending on the blender, you may need the additional liquid for it to blend smoothly).
+Start with 1 cup of soy milk and add more as needed (depending on the blender, you may need the additional liquid for it to blend smoothly).